sanket-desai/InfectiousPathogenDetector2/doc/README.md

 $ python3 ipd_cli.py
 ```

-**For GUI: **
+**For GUI:**

 ```
 $ python3 ipd_gui.py
 ```

 ### Guide to use command-line interface of IPD 2.0

-Scripts are present in the src folder. src should be used as the execution directory, output directory will be used as the working directory.
+Scripts are present in the ./src directory. "src" should be used as the execution directory, output directory will be used as the working directory.
 The screen-shot below explains the options available in the interface and its usage.
 There are two modes in the IPD command-line interface based on the sequencing type selected (long read sequencing and short read sequencing)

 **Command:**